B. C. Cooray

 Bulathsinghalage Cyril Cooray (born 15 May 1941 in Colombo), is a former Sri Lankan international cricket umpire and a former senior executive of Sri Lanka Insurance Corporation.
 He officiated in 21 Test matches and 48 ODIs over a period of 26 years.
-He was well known for all the wrong reasons, especially for his infamous umpiring blunders and howlers during Sri Lanka's home test series against England in 2001.
-Some of his shocking umpiring decisions earned him the wrath of the fans during the course of the test match which effectively triggered angry fans to call him "Bad Call" Cooray.
 He also served on the ICC International Panel for Umpires.
+His umpiring mistakes during Sri Lanka's home Test series against England in 2001 caused a major controversy.

 Career

 He was employed at the Sri Lanka Insurance Corporation before pursuing a full time umpiring career.
 He made his international debut as an umpire on 21 September 1985 during an ODI between Sri Lanka and India.